Who We Are

 Steven Arthurs

-Steve is a senior management executive with an extensive background in the food industry and has been the President & CEO of the Rhode Island Food Dealers Association for the past thirteen years.
-In his role Steve leads a recognized association with over a 100-year history of serving its membership in the food industry of RI.
-Steve brings extensive knowledge and experience in the retail, wholesale, marketing, and manufacturing aspects of the food industry.
+Steve is a senior management executive with an extensive background in the food industry, recently retiring from his position as President & CEO of the Rhode Island Food Dealers Association, a role he held for over thirteen years.
+In this position, Steve led a recognized association with over a 100-year history of serving its membership in the food industry of Rhode Island.
+He brings extensive knowledge and experience in the retail, wholesale, marketing, and manufacturing aspects of the food industry.

-His primary responsibilities include representing Rhode Island’s Food Industry in all aspects of state government as well as building on the identity of RI’s food industry throughout the state and the Northeast.
-Mr. Arthurs is also very active in representing the RI food industry within several state organizations and national food associations.
+His primary responsibilities included representing Rhode Island’s food industry in all aspects of state government, as well as building on the identity of the state’s food industry throughout Rhode Island and the Northeast.
+Steve is also very active in representing the Rhode Island food industry within several state organizations and national food associations.

-Prior to joining World Harbors, Mr. Arthurs was Sr. Vice President of Purchasing, Merchandising and Marketing, at Millbrook Distribution Services for nine years.
-Previous to that, Steve served as Sr. Vice President of Non-Perishable Sales, Merchandising, and Procurement for Almacs Supermarkets, a regional grocery chain with store locations in RI and SE MA.
+Prior to joining World Harbors, Steve was Sr. Vice President of Purchasing, Merchandising, and Marketing at Millbrook Distribution Services for nine years.
+Before that, he served as Sr. Vice President of Non-Perishable Sales, Merchandising, and Procurement for Almacs Supermarkets, a regional grocery chain with store locations in Rhode Island and Southeastern Massachusetts.

 Courtney Bourns